Data-Driven Integration Kernels for Interpretable Nonlocal Operator Learning: Results

 Parametric kernel models retain these dominant vertical sensitivities while imposing stronger structural constraints.
-In our best parametric model, RH and $\theta_e^*$ are represented using mixture-of-Gaussians kernels, while $\theta_e$ is represented using an exponential kernel, choices motivated by the qualitative structure of the nonparametric kernels described above.
-Together, these parameterizations capture the primary boundary-layer and lower free-tropospheric sensitivities while suppressing fine-scale variability, with higher-order oscillations and sign-changing structure absorbed into the downstream nonlinear mapping.
+In our best parametric model, RH and $\theta_e^*$ are each represented using mixture-of-Gaussians kernels (sums of two Gaussians), while $\theta_e$ is represented using an exponential kernel, choices motivated by the qualitative structure of the nonparametric kernels described above.
+Together, these kernel forms capture the primary boundary layer and lower free-tropospheric sensitivities while suppressing fine-scale variability, with higher-order oscillations and sign-changing structure absorbed into the downstream nonlinear mapping.
 The parametric $\theta_e^*$ kernel in particular collapses onto a dominant positive peak near 600~hPa, where the moisture deficit ($\theta_e^* - \theta_e$) becomes increasingly important for regulating entrainment-driven dilution of rising parcels, consistent with the positive RH weighting at similar levels.
 That the parametric and nonparametric $\theta_e^*$ kernels differ most in shape reflects both the structural constraints of the mixture-of-Gaussians kernel and underdetermination, since multiple kernel profiles can achieve similar predictive performance.
-Kernels for all predictors and kernel models are shown in Figure~\ref{fig:allkernels} (see Appendix~\ref{app:results}).
+Kernels for all predictors and kernel models are shown in Figure~\ref{fig:allkernels}.

 \FloatBarrier

 \FloatBarrier